Multics

 Privacy Policy

-To send mail using a Multician's address, a site visitor fills in a return address and may request that the address be retained in a cookie for future use of the form.
+When sending e-mail using a Multician's address, a site visitor fills in a return email address which is used in the sent mail.
+A message sender may request that their return address be retained in a cookie in the user's browser for future use of the form.
 Message senders, destinations, and subjects are briefly logged so the editor can detect spammers.

 Mass Mailing Policy

 The site editor may very occasionally send a message to all mail addresses in the database, concerning operational changes for the multicians.org website.
 Typically this happens less than once a year.
-Routine communication to all Multicians is done using the multicians mailing list.
+Routine communication to Multicians is done using the multicians mailing list on groups.io..

-These totals are updated when the page is generated.
+These totals are updated when this page is generated.

 HTML Pages487